pkierski/niltoempty/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/pkierski/niltoempty.svg)](https://pkg.go.dev/github.com/pkierski/niltoempty)
 [![Go Report Card](https://goreportcard.com/badge/github.com/pkierski/niltoempty)](https://goreportcard.com/report/github.com/pkierski/niltoempty)

-Recursively initialize all nil maps and slices in a given object, so they json.Marshal() as empty object {} or array [] instead of null.
+Recursively initializes all nil maps and slices in a given object, so json.Marshal() serializes they as empty object {} or array [] instead of null.

 This is more complete solution based on the idea from [nilslice](https://github.com/golang-cz/nilslice).
-It works not only for nil slices but also for nil maps. niltoempty.Initialize traverses any addressable entity recusively.
+It works not only for nil slices but also for nil maps.

 ```go
 	type T struct {